College affordability for generations of future Trojans

 The initiative will expand assistance and boost opportunities for students who may previously have earned too much to qualify for adequate aid, or too little to afford a top-tier college education.

-For students entering USC in Fall 2020:
+For new first-year students entering USC beginning in Fall 2020:

 - Students from U.S. families with an annual income of $80,000 or less with typical assets will attend USC tuition free.